Sewage self-assessment

 - Has a control document been issued for your sewage works?

-This includes
+This includes:

-- ECA requirements
+- ECA or EASR registration requirements

-- Control documents
+- control documents

-- Regulations made under the Environmental Protection Act
+- regulations made under the EPA

-- Documents such as the ministry’s F-series Guidelines and related procedures.
+- documents such as the ministry’s F-series Guidelines and related procedures

 In answering this question, you should consider: